 YES: This phone is serviceable in New Zealand, but only by the Outdoor Phone Store.
-Beware if purchasing the same model elsewhere as ordinary mobile repair shops cannot fix it
+Beware if purchasing the same model elsewhere without a specialised service team as ordinary mobile repair shops will most likely be unable to fix it

 Buying a rugged outdoor phone could save you hundreds by reducing phone breakages, but you can’t just blindly purchase any old rugged phone from any old website and assume it is going to go smoothly.
 Here’s what you need to know: